Alfresco/docs-alfresco/salesforce/2.1/install/index.md

 3. Stop the server.

-4. Use the information in [Uninstalling an AMP file](https://docs.alfresco.com/6.2/tasks/uninstall-amp.html)(#LINK) to uninstall the AMP files for Salesforce.
+4. Use the information in [Uninstalling an AMP file]({% link content-services/6.0/install/zip/amp.md %}#uninstall-an-amp-file) to uninstall the AMP files for Salesforce.

 5. Restart the server.